Deadly Fort Worth strip club shooting

-Dallas, TX — It happened around 1:45, Thursday morning, at Corsets Cabaret, 8128 Camp Bowie West Blvd. in west Fort Worth.
+Dallas, TX — Around 1:45, Thursday morning, at Corsets Cabaret, 8128 Camp Bowie West Blvd. in west Fort Worth several shots were fired killing one and injuring several people.

-Police say there was some sort of altercation in the parking lot, when somebody pulled a gun.
+Police say there was some sort of altercation in the parking lot, when someone pulled out a gun.

-Several shots were fired, and there were many shell casings on the scene.

-Police say one person died, and an adult make and an adult female are in the hospital with gunshot wounds, both in serious condition.
+They also say one person died, and an adult male and an adult female are in the hospital with gunshot wounds, both in serious condition.

-Police say that another gunshot victim showed-up to a local hospital, also seriously hurt.
+Another gunshot victim showed-up to a local hospital, also seriously hurt according to authorities.

 Police do not yet have any suspects, and say they are in the preliminary stages of the investigation.